Cold outreach 101

 Those are just some of the benefits of cold outreach over other sales methods.
 But you may be wondering about the downside, such as potentially annoying your prospects:

 Cold outreach is most often done with email, LinkedIn, or other social messaging.
 And in today's day and age, most of us get more spam than we care to deal with.
 Like anything else, cold outreach can be spam — if it's done the wrong way.
-If you send mass messages without changing it, and you don't make it worth your prospect's time.

-Your prospects are much more likely to take you seriously if you have an officially incorporated company.
-So that should be the first step.
+Your prospects are much more likely to take you seriously if you have an officially incorporated company, so that should be the first step.
 Secondly, make sure your email signature includes all of the necessary contact information, as well as some links to your website so the prospect can conduct further research.

 What does your product or startup bring to the table that others don't?
 Ultimately, that is the question you must answer in the mind of your prospect.
 When conducting cold outreach, aim to provide value right away.
 This can come in the form of: